cbonitz/bumv/README.md

 ## Usage

-By default, `bumv` will let you rename the files in the current directory non-recursively.
+By default, `bumv` will let you rename the files in the current directory non-recursively, respecting git ignore definitions and `.ignore` files.
 Invoked on this project directory, it would open the following list of files in `EDITOR` (defaulting to VS Code):

 ```